foeLe/Software-Engineering-project-Spring-22/README.md

         1. 'git add .'
         2. 'git commit -m "(description)"
 ```
-# How to run trafficGenerator
-To run this short script you will to install python3.
-Once python3 is installed one will need to install websockets with the following command:
-    `python pip install websockets`
-Once the install is computed you can run the script with the following command:
-    `python trafficGenerator.py`

 Then, push the changes: $'git push heroku main'
 Finally, use any of the options under 5) above to see the deployed app.